Criticism of Christianity: Persecution by Christians

 Individuals and groups throughout history have been persecuted by certain Christians (and Christian groups) based upon sex, sexual orientation, race, and religion (even within the bounds of Christianity itself).
 Many of the persecutors attempted to justify their actions with particular scriptural interpretations.
 During Late Antiquity and the Middle Ages, important Christian theologians advocated religious persecution to varying degrees.
 However, early modern Europe witnessed a turning point in the Christian debate on persecution and toleration.
 Nowadays all significant Christian denominations embrace religious toleration, and "look back on centuries of persecution with a mixture of revulsion and incomprehension".

 Early Christianity was a minority religion in the Roman Empire and the early Christians were themselves persecuted during that time.
 After Constantine I converted to Christianity, it became the dominant religion in the Roman Empire.
 Already under the reign of Constantine I, Christian heretics had been persecuted; beginning in the late 4th century AD also the ancient pagan religions were actively suppressed.
 In the view of many historians, the Constantinian shift turned Christianity from a persecuted into a persecuting religion.

 After the decline of the Roman Empire, the further Christianization of Europe was to a large extent peaceful.
 However, encounters between Christians and Pagans were sometimes confrontational, and some Christian kings (Charlemagne, Olaf I of Norway) were known for their violence against pagans.
-In the late Middle Ages, the appearance of the Cathars and Bogomils in Europe laid the stage for the later witch-hunts.
-These (probably gnostic-influenced) sects were seen as heretics by the Catholic Church, and the Inquisition was established to counter them.
+In the late Middle Ages, the appearance of the Cathars and Bogomils in Europe laid the stage for the later witch hunts.
+These (probably gnostic-influenced) sects were seen as heretics by the Roman Catholic Church, and the Inquisition was established to counter them.
 In the case of the Cathars, the Albigensian Crusade violently suppressed them.
 In the Baltic countries, pagans were killed, subjugated or forcibly baptized.

 From the start of Christian rule in Europe, Jews were increasingly discriminated against, at times rising to outright persecution.
-This sometimes took the form of events like the Rhineland massacres, and the Blood libel was often the source (falsely claiming Jews ritually murdered Christian children).
+This sometimes took the form of events like the Rhineland massacres, and the blood libel was often the source (claiming Jews ritually murdered Christian children).
 Jews were also expelled from a number of countries, including from England and later Spain.
 In the latter case, if converted they could remain.
 However, as most did so only under duress, Judaism continued to be practiced in secret by many.
 As a result, the Spanish Inquisition was formed to root them out, along with the secret Muslims there.
 In the First Crusade, after the Siege of Jerusalem, all Jews and Muslims within the city were massacred by the Crusaders.

 After the Protestant Reformation, the devastation caused by the partly religiously motivated wars (Thirty Years' War, English Civil War, French Wars of Religion) in Europe in the 17th century gave rise to the ideas of religious toleration, freedom of religion and religious pluralism.